Email this page | Printer Friendly | Search Site

 8.1 Eligible Beneficiaries

-An Employee may designate any person to be eligible as beneficiary and to receive any benefits under Article 8.4, provided that if the Employee is married, the Employee may not designate a non-spouse beneficiary.
-Where a lawful spouse is designated as the beneficiary, such spouse shall be the sole and primary beneficiary.
-Subject only to the foregoing limitation, an Employee may designate joint beneficiaries and contingent beneficiaries.
+8.1.1 An Employee may designate any person to be eligible as beneficiary and to receive any benefits under Article 8.4, provided that if the Employee is married, the Employee may not designate a non-spouse beneficiary.
+An Employee may designate one or more dependent children to receive the benefits under Article 8.2 in the event there is no surviving spouse or the surviving spouse dies.
+Where a lawful spouse is the beneficiary of the Death Benefits under this Article, such spouse shall be the sole and primary beneficiary.
+Subject only to the foregoing limitations, an Employee may designate joint beneficiaries and contingent beneficiaries.

 An Employee may designate as beneficiary of benefits under Articles 8.2 and 8.3, the persons indicated as eligible for benefits in those Articles.

-Whenever any benefits under this Article become payable, the person or persons designated to the Trustees as the beneficiaries of the Employee according to the beneficiary designation then on file with the Trustees shall be entitled to receive such benefits and to give full acquittance therefor to the Trust, and payment by the Trust of such benefits to such person or persons shall fully discharge the Trust from all claims under this Article unless, before payment is made, the Trust has received, at its Administrative Office, written notice by or on behalf of some other person that such other person claims to be entitled to such payment or some interest in the benefits under this Article.
+8.1.3 Whenever any benefits under this Article become payable, the person or persons designated to the Trustees as the beneficiaries of the Employee according to the beneficiary designation then on file with the Trustees shall be entitled to receive such benefits and to give full acquittance therefor to the Trust, and payment by the Trust of such benefits to such person or persons shall fully discharge the Trust from all claims under this Article unless, before payment is made, the Trust has received, at its Administrative Office, written notice by or on behalf of some other person that such other person claims to be entitled to such payment or some interest in the benefits under this Article.
+Notwithstanding the foregoing, if an Employee designates a spouse, or person who subsequently becomes his spouse, for death benefits under this Article, the designation shall be automatically revoked if the marriage is subsequently dissolved or invalidated unless the Employee redesignates the former spouse following dissolution or invalidation of marriage, except as otherwise provided in a Qualified Domestic Relations Order.

-A surviving spouse of a vested Employee is eligible for the ERISA-mandated Qualified Pre-Retirement Survivor Benefit, provided:
+8.3.1 Eligibility for QPSA.
+A surviving spouse of a vested Employee is eligible for the ERISA mandated Qualified Pre-retirement Survivor Benefit, provided:

 1. The Employee was eligible for Early or Normal Retirement at the time of his death but had not retired; or